EpicPenguino/pygame_snake_game/README.md

 ## Controls
 - Arrow keys to control direction of snake
+- Hold q to speed up the game
 - Press escape to quit the window

 ## User Interface